into-clojure/in-8hours/rbf-edn-forms/edn.md

 1. **floating point numbers:** 64-bit (double) precision is expected.
 In addition, a floating-point number may have the suffix `M` to indicate that exact precision is desired.

-## Collections
+### Collections

 1. **Lists:** A list is a sequence of values.
 Lists are represented by zero or more elements enclosed in parentheses `()`.
 Note that lists can be heterogeneous.
 E.g. `(a b 42)`.

-1. **vectors:** A vector is a sequence of values that supports random access.
+1. **Vectors:** A vector is a sequence of values that supports random access.
 Vectors are represented by zero or more elements enclosed in square brackets `[]`.
 Note that vectors can be heterogeneous.
 E.g. `[a b 42]`.

-1. **maps:** A map is a collection of associations between keys and values.
+1. **Maps:** A map is a collection of associations between keys and values.
 Maps are represented by zero or more key and value pairs enclosed in curly braces `{}`.
 Each key should appear at most once.
 No semantics should be associated with the order in which the pairs appear.
 Keys and values can be elements of any type.
 E.g. `{:a 1, "foo" :bar, [1 2 3] four}`.
 (Note that the use of commas is optional, as they are parsed as whitespace.)

-1. **sets:** A set is a collection of unique values.
+1. **Sets:** A set is a collection of unique values.
 Sets are represented by zero or more elements enclosed in curly braces preceded by `#`: `#{}`.
 No semantics should be associated with the order in which the elements appear.
 Note that sets can be heterogeneous.
 E.g. `#{a b [1 2 3]}`